 - The evolving factors, which transform into the nonstatic Buddha-bodies – the two Form Bodies, Nirmanakaya and Sambhogakaya.
 That refers to our network of positive force (sometimes called collection of merit) and to our network of deep awareness (sometimes called the collection of wisdom), which transforms into the Deep Awareness Dharmakaya (or Jnana-dharmakaya) of a Buddha, Buddha’s omniscient mind.

-    - And in addition to these evolving traits there are the abiding traits: the voidness of our mental continuum, which accounts for the voidness of the mind of a Buddha.
+- In addition to these evolving traits, there are the abiding traits: the voidness of our mental continuum, which accounts for the voidness of the mind of a Buddha.
 It’s the static Essential Nature Body of a Buddha.

-    - And the third type of Buddha-nature factor is the facet of our mental continuum that allows for the various things built up on it to be stimulated and inspired to grow.
+- The third type of Buddha-nature factor is the facet of our mental continuum that allows for the various things built up on it to be stimulated and inspired to grow.

 Let us look at these networks a little bit more closely.

 Samsara-Builder and Pure-Builder Networks